koomited/rag-fitness-assistant/README.md

 the exercise (e.g., Pectorals, Triceps, Quadriceps).
 - **Instructions:** Step-by-step guidance on how to perform the exercise correctly.

-The dataset was generated using ChatGPT and contains 207 records.
-It serves as the foundation for the Fitness Assistant's exercise recommendations and instructional support.

 You can find the data in [`data/data.csv`](data/data.csv).